 How to Use Vinegar Rinse for Dry Hair

 - White vinegar OR Apple Cider Vinegar- 1 cup

 - Mix the vinegar and water to get your hair rinse solution.

 - After washing your hair with shampoo (and conditioner, if you use that too), apply the vinegar rinse.

 - Massage gently into the hair and your scalp.
-Let your hair ends too get liberal amount of the vinegar rinse.
+Let your hair ends to get a liberal amount of the vinegar rinse.

 - Let the vinegar rinse sit there for a few minutes.

-- Now rinse with water and dry your hair gently with towel.
+- Now rinse with water and dry your hair gently with a towel.

 3. Avocado for Dry Hair